Mr-Coxall/Computer-Based-Problem-Solving/docs/structured-problem-solving/loops-and-if-statements.rst

 Here is one of the most well-known examples of the exercises that you might be given as the opening question in a junior data scientist job interview.

 The task is:
-*Go through all the whole numbers up until 100.
-Print ‘fizz’ for every number that’s divisible by 3, print ‘buzz’ for every number divisible by 5, and print ‘fizzbuzz’ for every number divisible by 3 and by 5!
-If the number is not divisible either by 3 or 5, print a dash (‘-‘)!*
+*Go through all the whole numbers up until 100 (1 to 100).
+Print ‘Fizz’ for every number that’s divisible by 3, print ‘Buzz’ for every number divisible by 5, and print ‘Fizz-Buzz’ for every number divisible by 3 and by 5!
+If the number is not divisible either by 3 or 5, print out the number.*

 Top-Down Design for Loops and If Statements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^